iliyazang/Cybersecurity-Portfolio/README.md

 **01_Introduction**

--About Me.md: A brief overview of my career, skills, and aspirations in cybersecurity.
+- About Me.md: A brief overview of my career, skills, and aspirations in cybersecurity.
--Resume.pdf: My most recent resume detailing my professional experience and education.
+- Resume.pdf: My most recent resume detailing my professional experience and education.

 **02_Fundamentals**
 - Networking_Basics.md: A guide to the basics of networking, essential for any cybersecurity role.